spacecloud-io/space-docs/content/getting-started/introduction/features.md

 <br>

-Although the database module of Space Cloud is schemaless, it let's you **optionally provide a schema** via Mission Control for these added benefits:
+Although the database module of Space Cloud is schemaless, it lets you **optionally provide a schema** via Mission Control for these added benefits:

 - Data validation before making mutations to the database.
 - Creation/modification of tables in SQL databases.